Catalent (NYSE:CTLT) Releases FY 2023 Earnings Guidance

 Catalent (NYSE:CTLT – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $3.13-$3.54 for the period, compared to the consensus estimate of $3.76.
 The company issued revenue guidance of $4.63 billion-$4.88 billion, compared to the consensus revenue estimate of $5.08 billion.

-In related news, SVP Michael J. Grippo sold 2,451 shares of the stock in a transaction on Monday, October 31st.
-The stock was sold at an average price of $65.83, for a total value of $161,349.33.
-Following the transaction, the senior vice president now directly owns 17,792 shares in the company, valued at approximately $1,171,247.36.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-In other news, insider Thomas W. Hawkeswood sold 930 shares of the firm’s stock in a transaction on Monday, October 10th.
-The stock was sold at an average price of $77.46, for a total transaction of $72,037.80.
-Following the completion of the sale, the insider now directly owns 5,364 shares of the company’s stock, valued at approximately $415,495.44.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, SVP Michael J. Grippo sold 2,451 shares of the firm’s stock in a transaction on Monday, October 31st.
-The shares were sold at an average price of $65.83, for a total value of $161,349.33.
-Following the sale, the senior vice president now directly owns 17,792 shares of the company’s stock, valued at $1,171,247.36.
+In related news, SVP Kay A. Schmidt sold 1,321 shares of the stock in a transaction that occurred on Thursday, August 25th.
+The shares were sold at an average price of $103.04, for a total transaction of $136,115.84.
+Following the completion of the sale, the senior vice president now owns 17,388 shares of the company’s stock, valued at approximately $1,791,659.52.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+In related news, insider Thomas W. Hawkeswood sold 930 shares of the business’s stock in a transaction on Monday, October 10th.
+The stock was sold at an average price of $77.46, for a total value of $72,037.80.
+Following the sale, the insider now owns 5,364 shares of the company’s stock, valued at approximately $415,495.44.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, SVP Kay A. Schmidt sold 1,321 shares of Catalent stock in a transaction dated Thursday, August 25th.
+The stock was sold at an average price of $103.04, for a total value of $136,115.84.
+Following the transaction, the senior vice president now owns 17,388 shares in the company, valued at $1,791,659.52.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 17,055 shares of company stock worth $1,642,356 in the last ninety days.
+Insiders have sold a total of 17,055 shares of company stock valued at $1,642,356 over the last quarter.
 Corporate insiders own 0.58% of the company’s stock.

-Large investors have recently made changes to their positions in the business.
-Covestor Ltd increased its holdings in Catalent by 84.9% in the 1st quarter.
-Covestor Ltd now owns 562 shares of the company’s stock worth $62,000 after acquiring an additional 258 shares during the last quarter.
-Meiji Yasuda Asset Management Co Ltd. purchased a new stake in Catalent in the 2nd quarter worth about $214,000.
-Cetera Advisor Networks LLC increased its holdings in Catalent by 7.1% in the 1st quarter.
-Cetera Advisor Networks LLC now owns 1,953 shares of the company’s stock worth $217,000 after acquiring an additional 130 shares during the last quarter.
-Private Advisor Group LLC grew its holdings in Catalent by 18.0% during the 1st quarter.
-Private Advisor Group LLC now owns 2,957 shares of the company’s stock valued at $328,000 after buying an additional 452 shares in the last quarter.
-Finally, GABELLI & Co INVESTMENT ADVISERS INC. purchased a new position in Catalent during the 1st quarter valued at about $333,000.
-90.54% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in CTLT.
+Captrust Financial Advisors boosted its holdings in Catalent by 10.9% during the 1st quarter.
+Captrust Financial Advisors now owns 7,597 shares of the company’s stock worth $843,000 after acquiring an additional 746 shares during the last quarter.
+Wealthfront Advisers LLC grew its holdings in shares of Catalent by 7.5% during the first quarter.
+Wealthfront Advisers LLC now owns 7,150 shares of the company’s stock worth $793,000 after purchasing an additional 497 shares in the last quarter.
+Centiva Capital LP bought a new position in shares of Catalent during the 2nd quarter valued at about $679,000.
+Wetherby Asset Management Inc. raised its stake in Catalent by 5.1% in the first quarter.
+Wetherby Asset Management Inc. now owns 5,023 shares of the company’s stock worth $557,000 after buying an additional 243 shares in the last quarter.
+Finally, Dakota Wealth Management bought a new position in shares of Catalent during the first quarter valued at $363,000.
+90.54% of the stock is owned by institutional investors and hedge funds.

 About Catalent